Technical Features of adam:ONE (v4) anmuscle

 –dtts-engine

-engine to power DTTS (default: iptables)
+engine to power DTTS (default: pftables)

 –dtts-extra-ttl

-extra DTTS hole TTL in percents
+makes extra DTTS hole TTL value absolute in seconds

 –dtts-max-ttl